gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 ## Managing Content Via Github: Enter Prose.io

-Prose was originally created for Jekyll by the people at [Development Seed](https://developmentseed.org/).
+Prose was originally created for editing markdown files on GitHub by the people at [Development Seed](https://developmentseed.org/).

 ### Here is a summary: